vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 If the box later falls off the shelf and hits a 1.5 m tall person on the head, the box has lost 100 J (20 kg × 10 m/s2x 0.5 m) of potential energy (now kinetic) by the time it hits the person's head.
 11.1.1 Comparison to Other Forms
 To give a flavor of how weak gravitational potential energy is compared to other familiar forms of energy storage, we will consider the energy content in a standard AA alkaline battery and in a similar volume of gasoline.
 So we're talking about something approximately the size of
-4: Some may remember it more pedanti- cally as 9.8 m/s2, but for the purposes of this book, 10 m/s2 will do nicely.
+4: Some may remember it more pedantically as 9.8 m/s2, but for the purposes of this book, 10 m/s2 will do nicely.
 Note that choosing this number implies that we are concerned only with gravitational energy on the earth's surface.
 5: We often say in this case that the energy is "lost."
-But energy is strictly conserved- not created or destroyed so it is never really lost, it just escapes into a non-useful form. again using g≈ 10 m/s2
+But energy is strictly conservednot created or destroyed so it is never really lost, it just escapes into a non-useful form. again using g≈ 10 m/s2
 6:
 +400 J